Multivariate Trend Filtering for Lattice Data: Introduction

 For example, \citet{wang2016trend} developed \emph{graph trend filtering} (GTF), which estimates a signal that takes values over the nodes of an arbitrary graph by penalizing the $\ell_1$ norm its graph derivatives, which are defined via an iterated graph Laplacian operator.
 Applied to the $d$-dimensional grid graph, and translated into the notation of our paper, the penalty term used in $k\th$ order GTF for a signal $\theta$ at a point in the lattice $x \in Z_{n,d}$ is:

 Compared to the analogous penalty term used in KTF \eqref{eq:ktf_dd}, which is just \smash{$\sum_{j=1}^d |(\dop_{x_j^{k+1}} \theta)(x)|$}, we see that the above is much is harder to interpret.
-GTF clearly considers some form of mixed derivatives (whereas KTF does not and is more anisotropic), but it is generally conceptually unclear what kind of smoothness GTF is promoting.
-Further, \citet{sadhanala2017higher} show that using the GTF penalty operator to define a smoothness class for the analysis of multivariate signals is problematic, in the following sense: for any $k \geq 1$ and any dimension $d$, there are $k\th$ order Holder smooth functions whose discretization to the lattice is arbitrarily nonsmooth as measured by the $k\th$ order GTF penalty operator.
+GTF clearly considers some form of mixed derivatives (whereas KTF does not and is anisotropic), but it is generally unclear what kind of smoothness GTF is promoting.
+Moreover, \citet{sadhanala2017higher} argue that using the GTF penalty operator in order to define a smoothness class for the analysis of multivariate signals is problematic, in the following sense: for any $k \geq 1$ and any dimension $d$, there are $k\th$ order Holder smooth functions whose discretization to the lattice is arbitrarily nonsmooth as measured by the $k\th$ order GTF penalty operator.
 This is due to issues in the way the GTF penalty operator measures smoothness on the boundaries of the lattice.

 \paragraph{Continuous-time multivariate TV methods.}